 Andersen’s writing of The Little Mermaid coincided with his own obsessive love for his longtime friend Edvard Collins, and Edvard’s own marriage.
 Collins was the son of one of Andersen’s main patrons and Andersen spent a lot of time with the family while he was starting his career.
 Andersen was never exclusively homosexual, he fell in love with both women and men throughout his life, but he seemed to prefer those who he could never truly obtain.
 He often created love triads, where he would fall in love with a woman that he could not have, and then establish a close relationship with a male figure in her life based on his unrequited passion.
 While this could be speculated as a method invoked to cover his homosexual leanings, it also gave him distance.
 By adding a third person to the relationship Andersen avoided direct intimacy, giving him a way to keep love firmly in the realm of fantasy.

 In his letters to Edvard, Andersen expressed his desire for them to be re-united in eternity, and a hope for their future in death: “Oh, is there an eternal life… there we shall learn to understand and appreciate each other.
 There I shall no longer be the destitute one, needing friends and appreciation, there we shall be equal” (Wullschlager 162).
 While The Little Mermaid lost her own prince forever, Andersen hoped that with Edvard he had not.
 At the time of his death, he was buried in a triple space, requesting that Edvard and Henriette be buried with him.
-They eventually were, and it seemed for a moment that Andersen may have a second chance at getting his happily ever after, but heartbreakingly Edvard and Henrietta were later moved into the Collins family plot, and Andersen remains buried, all alone in a triple plot, with only their ghosts.
+They eventually were, and it seemed for a moment that Andersen may have a second chance at getting his happily ever after, but heartbreakingly Edvard and Henrietta were later moved into the Collins family plot.
+Poor Andersen remains buried, all alone in a triple plot with only their ghosts for company.